 If you support Funtoo Linux, we also want to support you in your Funtoo Linux adventure.
-Supporters of Funtoo Linux of at least $15/mo can request a Funtoo Linux virtual container.
+Support Funtoo Linux at a level of $15/mo and receive a Funtoo Linux virtual container.
 Here are the configurations currently being offered:

 - How do I sign up?